cccelik/DICOM-Metadata-Browser/README.md

 PORT=5050 python3 webui.py
 ```

-Select a different database in the UI by URL parameter (name or file, loaded from `Databanks/`):
+Select a different database in the UI by URL parameter (name or file):

 ```
 http://127.0.0.1:5001/?db=another.db